nalinahuja/qcd/README.md

 #### Track Directories
 <p align="justify">
-The track directories flag allows the user to change the directory tracking behavior of QCD.
-By default, QCD will add new directories to its lookup file as they are visited.
-This flag gives the user the ability to toggle this feature on and off at will.
+The track directories flag allows the user to toggle the directory tracking behavior of QCD.
+When directory tracking is enabled, QCD will add new directories to its lookup file as they are visited.
+This feature is disabled by default.
 </p>

 ```bash